 If you’re a small business owner…

 A life insurance policy can be structured to fund a buy-sell agreement.
-This would ensure that the remaining business owners have the funds to buy the company interests of a deceased owner at a previously agreed upon price; this arrangement allows the owners to keep the business while the family still gets the money.
+For co-owners, a buy-sell would ensure that the remaining business owners have the funds to buy the company interests of a deceased owner at a previously agreed upon price.
+This arrangement allows the owners to keep the business while the family still gets the money.

 Key person insurance protects a business in case of the death of a key employee.
 This insurance policy death benefit is payable to the company providing owners with the financial flexibility needed to hire a replacement.